 If you want to add a special touch to your coleslaw, try adding in about 1 cup of pineapple tidbits (drained) to 8 cups of coleslaw mix.
 It's absolutely delicious!

-If you enjoy making your own sauces and dressings like I do, you may also enjoy these recipes.
+If you enjoy making your own sauces and salad dressings like I do, you may also enjoy these recipes.

 Homemade Creamy Coleslaw Dressing